troperville

 • He decided on "Mr. Bean Man" as his name of choice for the Meep enemy in the Commander Keen Let's Play.

-• Butt Monkey: Yoshi, the green mistake of nature.
-Except for Yellow Yoshi, whose fart-powers apparently amuse the Cow of Rao.
+• Butt-Monkey: Yoshi, the green mistake of nature.
+Except for Yellow Yoshi, whose fart-powers apparently amuse the cow of rao.

 • Canada, Eh?: Along with Psychedelic Eyeball, one of the two big French-Canadian LPers to have come out of Something Awful.

-• Catch Phrase: "Hey there, everyone, this is Raocow..."
+• "Hey there, everyone, this is raocow..."
 "That was a demo."
-"That's pretty great." (sometimes pronounced "S'pretty great") "Oh boogers."
+"It's pretty great." (sometimes pronounced "S'pretty great") "Oh boogers."
 "Chipmunk time!"
 "Panic panic panic."
 "Not gonna lie."
 "Like it was no thing."
 "Science."
 "Jesus-hell!"
 "Good times."
-"This is Raocow, see you guys."
+"This is raocow, see you guys."
+"Nuts to y'all, y'all!"

 • "Destroy the world!" when something chaotic is going on.